-"I'm retired now," Fran writes, "but how well I remember!
+"I'm retired now," Fran writers, "but how well I remember!
 An old black Royal was the ultimate status symbol.
 If there was one in the office, the boss had it."

 The very thought of having somebody else transcribe my dictation makes me nervous.
 It's the typing -- what we call "keyboarding" -- that's the key to error control.

 Our newsroom switched to electric typewriters a long time ago.
 I was certain I would never learn to use one, but after the first day felt as comfortable with it as I had ever felt with a manual typewriter.
-When some of us were switched to VDTs (video display terminals), I was certain that I was certain that I would never learn to use one.
-After the first day, I was singing the VDTs praises.
+When some of us were switched to VDTs Video display terminals), I was certain that I would never learn to use one.
+After the first day, I was singing the VDT's praises.